willgdjones/pydantic-ai/docs/results.md

 There two main challenges with streamed results:

 1. Validating structured responses before they're complete, this is achieved by "partial validation" which was recently added to Pydantic in [pydantic/pydantic#10748](https://github.com/pydantic/pydantic/pull/10748).
 2. When receiving a response, we don't know if it's the final response without starting to stream it and peeking at the content.
-PydanticAI streams just enough of the response to sniff out if it's a retriever call or a result, then streams the whole thing and calls retrievers, or returns the stream as a [`StreamedRunResult`][pydantic_ai.result.StreamedRunResult].
+PydanticAI streams just enough of the response to sniff out if it's a tool call or a result, then streams the whole thing and calls tools, or returns the stream as a [`StreamedRunResult`][pydantic_ai.result.StreamedRunResult].

 ### Streaming Text